tyler543/florida-bird-classifier/README.md

 - OpenCV
 - Birder
 - Raspberry Pi 5 with Pi Camera Module 3 (for deployment)

+## For complete inference along with database and eBird API pipeline
+- .env file with the following:
+    - EBIRD_API_KEY
+    - SUPABASE_URL
+    - SUPABASE_KEY

 ## Credits
 This project uses the [Birder](https://github.com/birder-project/birder)